zfaustk/KHGraphDB/CONTRIBUTING.md

 # Contributing

-KHGraphDB 3.x is Rust 1.5.
+KHGraphDB 3.x is Rust 1.13.
 The C# kernel in csharp/ is frozen.

-- rustc 1.5.
+- rustc 1.13.
 No edition key.
-No question-mark operator.
 - No crates.io dependencies in the kernel.
 - One idea per commit.
 A body that says why.
 - Type is an object.
 KHID is the pointer.